SanaaHarmach/HackerRank/README.md

 # HackerRank
-Here you can find different challenges from HackerRank and personal solutions.
+Here you can find different challenges from hackerrank.com and personal solutions.